ultraio/docs-blockchain/docs/products/nft-api/queries.md

 ##### Description

-This query is used to retrieve information about a uniq by its id.
+Provides direct access to detailed information about a specific Uniq using its unique blockchain ID.

 ##### Response